-There are two types of solar panels; solar photovoltaics and solar water collectors.
+There are two types of solar panels: solar photovoltaics and solar water collectors.
 The word “photovoltaic” is a combination of “photo,” which means light, and “voltaic,” which means electricity.
-They generate electricity for buildings and transport like aircraft and cars.
+They generate electricity for buildings and transportation.
 Solar thermal energy generates heat, not electricity, and consists of a collector with a series of pipes through which water circulates and is heated by the sun.

 Solar panels consist of modules, and these modules consist of solar cells connected in series and in parallel.
 Whether the solar cells are connected in series or parallel depends on the desired current and voltage.
 Connecting the panels in series generates a greater voltage, while connecting them in parallel generates a greater current.

 Solar cells are the main component of solar panels and consist almost entirely of silicon, one of the most accessible minerals found on earth.
 Silicon consists of 14 electrons arranged in three electron shells.
 The first shell consists of two electrons, the second shell of eight electrons, and the outer shell is half full with four electrons.
 This means a silicon atom always seeks to fill its outer shell with four other electrons, and is willing to share its electrons with another atom to do so.
 A silicon atom in the crystal lattice absorbs a photon of incident solar radiation, and when the energy of the photon is high enough, an electron is released from the outer shell of the atom.